shipt/plinko/CONTRIBUTING.md

 4. Consider quashing your commits (`git rebase -i`).
 One intent alongside one commit makes it clearer for people to review and easier to understand your intention.
-5. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Copyright Notice for files
 Copy and paste this to the top of your new file(s):